Frequently Asked Questions

 Q: Who can call this bond election?

-Q: How will the bond amount be determined?
+Q: How was the bond amount determined?

 Q: How big is the total need in Harris County for flood risk reduction projects?

 A: Previous ballpark estimates of $25 billion to achieve a 1 percent (100-year) level of service in Harris County suggest the magnitude of the flood risk issue.
 Additional funding from a bond would allow the Flood Control District to get more projects started and finished faster.

 Q: Is this bond election a response to the Hurricane Harvey disaster?

 A: The bond election project list developed by the Flood Control District includes projects that address documented flooding issues in each watershed – issues that come into play any time there is excessive rainfall in those watersheds.
 The list is not aimed only at the specific flooding that occurred during Harvey, but is aimed at making our entire community more resilient in the future.
 The bond funds would allow the Flood Control District to leverage the federal Harvey-related disaster funding that is on its way to Harris County.